corylanou/oss-helpwanted/README.md

 # Open Source Help Wanted Projects

-The purpose of this repo is to maintain a list of open source projects by language that allow for the community to quickly indentify areas they can contribute.
+The purpose of this repo is to maintain a list of open source projects by language that allow for the community to quickly identify areas they can contribute.
 This is very helpful for individuals that are new to a language.
 I'm also hoping this will be used for hackathons and meetups.

 ## Go
 [golang.org](http://golang.org)